code-and-effect/effective_assets/README.md

 You should now be able to upload to this bucket.

-# Usage
+## Usage

-## Model
+### Model

-Use the 'acts_as_asset_box' mixin to define a set of 'boxes' all your assets fall into.
+Use the `acts_as_asset_box` mixin to define a set of 'boxes' all your assets are grouped into.
 A box is just a category, which can have any name.

-If the box is declared as a singular, 'photo', then it will be a singular asset.
-When defined as a plural, 'photos', it will be a set of photos.
+If the box is declared using a singular word, such as `:photo` it will be set up as a `has_one` asset.
+When defined as a plural, such as `:photos` it implies a `has_many` assets.

-The following will create 4 separate sets of assets:
+The following will create 4 separate boxes of assets:

 ```ruby
 class User